-For an autoimmune condition (including Hashimoto’s or Graves’), not only is it important to strengthen the immune system with a diet rich in fruits & veggies, regular movement, and proper sleep hygiene, but also to address intestinal permeability (colloquially known as leaky gut).
+For an autoimmune condition, it is not only essential to strengthen the immune system with a diet rich in fruits & veggies, regular movement, and proper sleep hygiene but also to address intestinal permeability (colloquially known as leaky gut).

-Intestinal inflammation and/or genetic predisposition can lead to the weakening of “tight junctions” in your intestines.
-Normally, healthy tight junctions create a watertight seal between two adjacent cells with the purpose of keeping liquid from escaping.
+Intestinal inflammation and/or genetic predisposition can lead to the weakening of "tight junctions" in your intestines.
+Typically, healthy tight junctions create a watertight seal between two adjacent cells to keep liquid from escaping.
 When microorganisms escape from these tight junctions and get into your bloodstream, your immune system attacks them thinking they are foreign invaders.

 Interestingly, leaked gluten in the bloodstream closely resembles the thyroid hormone, which science believes to be part of the reason for the autoimmune attack of the thyroid gland in Hashimoto's disease.

 Many experts think that leaky gut could be one factor that predisposes a person to an autoimmune condition.
 The theory, then, based on preliminary research, is that if we can reduce intestinal permeability, we might prevent autoimmune disease and improve overall health.

 Stomach acid typically helps to make sure that enough nutrients are absorbed from the food that we eat.
 Those with Hashimoto's Disease commonly suffer from low stomach acid, which can often cause fatigue that can exacerbate thyroid symptoms.

-In addition, 10-40% of those with Hashimoto’s also have some form of a gastric disorder that affects the stomach.
+Also, 10-40% of those with Hashimoto's have some form of a gastric disorder that affects the stomach.

 When considering treatment plans, restoring stomach acid levels with the help of food and supplements may be one way to improve energy and overall health.